ansonhe97/Grove-Starter-Kit/README.md

 - **Hardware connection:**
   - **Module connection:**
-    1. Default connection by PCB stamp hole.
+    - Default connection by PCB stamp hole.
-    2. Use Grove Cable to connect the Grove LED to Seeeduino Lotus's digital signal interface **D4**,connect the Grove Light Sensor to Seeeduino Lotus's analog signal interface **A1**.
   - The Seeeduino is then connected to the computer via a USB cable.

 - **Hardware analysis:**